scottgoering/HeaterMeter-wiki/HeaterMeter-Probes.md

 ## Thermocouples

 Thermocouples have a higher maximum temperature rating, but their low voltage change per degree requires special amplifier circuitry or special purpose thermocouple-reading chips.
-HeaterMeter does not have this circuitry so thermocouples are not supported.
+HeaterMeter does not have this circuitry so thermocouples are not supported in hardware.
+However, analog output thermocouple amplifiers can be used and HeaterMeter will convert this to temperature using the mV/C rating of the amplifier.
+Building the appropriate circuit is an exercise for the reader.